 Management prepared the purchase price allocations and in doing so considered or relied in part upon reports of a third party valuation expert to calculate the fair value of certain acquired assets, which primarily included identifiable intangible assets and inventory, and the portions of the purchase consideration expected to be paid to NimbeLink securityholders in the future, as described above.
-Certain NimbeLink securityholders that are employees are not required to remain employed in order to receive the deferred payments and contingent consideration; accordingly, the fair value of the deferred payments and contingent consideration.
+Certain NimbeLink securityholders that are employees are not required to remain employed in order to receive the deferred payments and contingent consideration; accordingly, the fair value of the deferred payments and contingent consideration have been accounted for as a portion of the purchase consideration.

 Estimates of fair value require management to make significant estimates and assumptions.
 Contingent consideration payable as of December 31, 2021, was \$8.0 million.
 The contingent consideration balance was recorded to deferred purchase price liabilities in other current liabilities in the Company's condensed consolidated balance sheet.
 The contingent consideration of \$8.0 million and deferred payment of \$0.6 million were paid in April 2022.
+The remaining deferred payments balance on September 30, 2022 is \$0.1 million.

-The goodwill recognized is attributable primarily to the acquired workforce, expected synergies, and other benefits that the Company believes will result from integrating the operations of the NimbeLink business with the operations of the Company.
-Certain liabilities included in the purchase price allocations are based on management's best estimates of the amounts to be paid or settled and based on information available at the time the purchase price allocations were prepared.
+The goodwill recognized was attributable primarily to the acquired workforce, expected synergies, and other benefits that the Company believes will result from integrating the operations of the NimbeLink business with the operations of the Company.
+Certain liabilities included in the purchase price allocations were based on management's best estimates of the amounts to be paid or settled and based on information available at the time the purchase price allocations were prepared.

 The fair value of the customer relationships was determined using the multi-period excess earnings method (MPEEM).
 MPEEM estimates the value of an intangible asset by quantifying the amount of residual (or excess) cash flows generated by the asset and discounting those cash flows to the present.
 Future cash flows for contractual and non-contractual customers were estimated based on forecasted revenue and costs, taking into account the growth rates and contributory charges.
 The fair value of market-related intangible assets, developed technology, and in-process research and development (IPR&D) was determined using the Relief-from-Royalty method.
 The Relief-from-Royalty method is a specific application of the discounted-cash-flow method, which is a form of the income approach.
 It is based on the principle that ownership of the intangible asset relieves the owner of the need to pay a royalty to another party in exchange for rights to use the asset.
 Key assumptions to estimate the hypothetical royalty rate include observable royalty rates, which are royalty rates in negotiated licenses and market-based royalty rates which are royalty rates found in available market data for licenses involving similar assets.
-Developed technology will begin amortizing immediately and IPR&D will begin amortizing upon the completion of each project.
+Developed technology began amortizing immediately and IPR&D began amortizing upon the completion of each project.
 During the three months ended March 31, 2021, all IPR&D projects were completed and transferred to developed technology, with a twelve-year estimated life.
 The fair value of non-compete intangible assets was estimated using the with-and-without method.
 The with-and-without method estimates the value of an intangible asset by quantifying the loss of economic profits under a hypothetical condition where only the subject intangible does not exist and needs to be re-created.
-Projected revenues, operating expenses and cash flows are calculated in each "with" and "without" scenario and the difference in the cash flow is discounted to present value.
+Projected revenues, operating expenses and cash flows were calculated in each "with" and "without" scenario and the difference in the cash flow was discounted to present value.
 Inventory was valued at net realizable value.
-Raw materials were valued at book value and finished goods were valued assuming hypothetical revenues from finished goods adjusted for disposal costs, profit attributable to the seller and holding costs.
-An inventory step-up of \$0.4 million is included in the purchase price allocation above.
+Raw mater